Sharing my tips for the perfect pillow pattern & textile combinations! These tips will work for most patterns around your home – not just pillows!

 - Pick a small-scale geometric pattern or solid.
 If solid, try and get a fabric with some texture (linen, velvet, etc.).
 Should contain at least one of the colors in the floral/botanical.

-Just a quick random sample, but I think the visual above helps demonstrate exactly what I’m talking about.
-And now, some of my looks in action in our home so you can see how it works live in an actual space.
+Below are some of my looks in action in our home so you can see how it works live in an actual space.
 Note: I make almost all of my own pillows, but I’ve affiliate linked to Etsy shops and stores that sell pillows in the same fabric as my own, in case you’re not a seamstress 🙂

 Pretty simple, right?